infiniflow/ragflow/docs/quickstart.md

    ![system model settings](https://github.com/infiniflow/ragflow/assets/93570324/cdcc1da5-4494-44cd-ad5b-1222ed6acc3f)

-> Some of the small models, such as the image-to-text model **qwen-vl-max**, are subsidiary to a particular LLM.
+> Some of the models, such as the image-to-text model **qwen-vl-max**, are subsidiary to a particular LLM.
 And you may need to update your API key accordingly to use these models.

 ## Create your first knowledge base

 You are allowed to upload files to a knowledge base in RAGFlow and parse them into datasets.
 A knowledge base is virtually a collection of datasets.
 Question answering in RAGFlow can be based on a particular knowledge base or multiple knowledge bases.
-For now, RAGFlow supports Word, slides, excel, txt, images, scanned copies, structured data, and web pages.
+For now, RAGFlow supports PDF, slides, excel, TXT, images, scanned copies, and web pages.

 To create your first knowledge base: